UltimateHackingKeyboard/firmware/README.md

 5. When developing, cd to the directory you're working on (`left`/`right`).
 To build and flash the firmware, run `make flash`.
 Plain `make` just builds without flashing.

+### Releasing

+6. To build a full firmware tarball:

+  1. Run `npm install` in `scripts`

+  2. Run `scripts/make-release.js`.

-6. To build a full firmware tarball, run `scripts/make-release.js`.
-The created tarball `scripts/uhk-firmware-VERSION.tar.gz` can be flashed with UHK Agent.
+  3. Now, the created tarball `scripts/uhk-firmware-VERSION.tar.gz` can be flashed with UHK Agent.

 ## Contributing